Betterment vs. SoFi Invest— Overview

 Betterment vs. SoFi Invest— Cash Management

-If you’re seeking high yield cash accounts, then Betterment EveryDay and SoFi Money will both abide.
+If you’re seeking high yield cash accounts, then Betterment Checking and Cash Reserve and SoFi Money will both abide.
 Both offer high yield cash accounts which means that your money earns higher than average interest on the balance.
-The SoFi savings account offers high yields, similar to those of the Betterment EveryDay savings account.
-The SoFi checking account is offered through Wilmington Savings Fund Society and also issues a debit card.
+The SoFi savings account offers high yields, similar to those of the Betterment Cash Reserve account.
+Both robo-advisors offer checking and debit cards.

 Betterment vs. SoFi Invest— Which is Best?
 The Takeaway